Blendify/blender-manual/blender_docs/manual/modeling/meshes/selecting/basics.rst

 The tool is interactive such that edges are selected while the circle region is being dragged with the :kbd:`LMB`.

-If you want to deselect elements, either hold :kbd:`MMB` or :kbd:`Alt-LMB` and begin clicking or dragging again.
+If you want to deselect elements, hold :kbd:`MMB` and begin clicking or dragging again.

 For *Faces* select mode,
 the circle must intersect the face indicators usually represented by small pixel squares;